 Create channel prefixes

 We recommend using a set of standard prefixes to keep channel names consistent and descriptive.
-Here are some of our favorites:
+Here are some of our favourites:

 |help-||To ask questions or find information from other teams or departments.